Digital Rights are your existing human rights when you are using a digital device such as a smartphone or computer.

 Digital rights include, for example:

-· The right to free expression and freedom from violence when on social media.
+· The right to free expression and to freedom from violence when on social media.

-· The right to access online information, communication and government services including social protection.
+· The right to access online government services including digital social protection.

 Digital rights apply when you are using digital tools like email, sending instant messages on social media, or when accesssing online government services or using company wesbites.
 Digital rights also apply to information held about you in apps, by platform companies, or government agencies.